SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 Built-in function EXIT stops the program and returns to the topmost REPL.
-When passed an exit code, EXIT terminates the interpreter to return to the operating system TUNIX Lisp is running on.
+When passed an exit code, EXIT terminates the interpreter and returns to the operating system.

 # Definiton of permanent symbols

-FN and VAR assign expressions to a symbol which is then added to the universe (a list of symbols the garbage collector is starting off with).
-The difference between FN and VAR is that VAR evaluates its initialization argument.
+FN and VAR assign expressions to symbols which are also added to variable \*universe\*, a list of symbols the garbage collector starting off with to reach all used objects.
+The difference between FN and VAR is that VAR evaluates its initialization argument and FN assigns its argument list unevaluated.

 ~~~lisp
 ; Define permanent, named function.